 You’ll make new memories of holiday dinners, celebrating your grandchildren’s birthdays and visits from friends who pop by because they were in the neighborhood.

-For most seniors, staying in your own home simply provides opportunities for a more fulfilling life that can be difficult to cultivate if you live outside of your home.
+For most seniors, staying in your own home simply provides opportunities for a more fulfilling life that can be difficult to cultivate if you live outside your home.

 Invest in Your Independence